the-turing-way/the-turing-way/chapters/testing.md

 Regression [noun] literally means the act of going back to a previous place or state; return or reversion.

 Levels
-Regression testing can be performed during any level of testing (Unit, Integration, System, or Acceptance) but it is mostly relevant during System Testing.
+Regression testing can be performed during any level of testing (unit, integration, system, or acceptance) but it is mostly relevant during system testing.

 Extent
 In an ideal case, a full regression test is desirable but oftentimes there are time/resource constraints.
 In such cases, it is essential to do an impact analysis of the changes to identify areas of the software that have the highest probability of being affected by the change and that have the highest impact to users in case of malfunction and focus testing around those areas.